spacepen/ShoppingLINDA/README.md

 # ShoppingLINDA
 Linda?

-Yes, Linda, she is a Telegram bot and will help you with your shopping.
+Yes, Linda, she is a Telegram bot which will help you to remember the most important value in today's society.
+Spending money.
+And to make that happen, you need a list of things to buy.
+So activate Linda and step into the future of shopping!

 ### Telegram